 object and packaging it in a way that can then be transferred using the Raygun .NET client.
 Check out the full source here https://github.com/sirkirby/raygun.diagnostics/blob/master/src/Raygun.Diagnostics/RaygunTraceListener.cs

-That's really all there is to it.
+That's all there is to it.
 I can keep my tracing code while leveraging the cool capabilities of Raygun without any refactoring required!
-I'm going to keep iterating on the library as needed or as issues arise but feel free to contribute as well.
-Issues and pull requests welcome.
+I will keep iterating on the library as needed or as issues arise but feel free to contribute.
+Issues and pull requests are welcome.